pgaurav8/Beginner_Node.js/README.md

 ### By Manuel Kiessling

-The repository is contains how to get started with developing applications for Node.js, learning what we need to know about “advanced” JavaScript along the way.
+The repository contains how to get started with developing applications for Node.js, learning what we need to know about “advanced” JavaScript along the way.

 ## Overview Part-1 :